dispansible/dispansible/README.md

 ## Credits

-This project initially began as a fork of https://github.com/spencergibb/ansible-osx, but my approach rapidly diverged from [battleschool](https://github.com/spencergibb/battleschool).
-In this alpha/beta development phase, I don't aim at keeping this project merge-compatible with `battleschool` for the moment, but I'm open to discussion and keep that thing im mind, for sure!
+This project initially began as a fork of https://github.com/spencergibb/ansible-osx, but my approach rapidly diverged from [battleschool](https://github.com/spencergibb/battleschool) design.
+During this alpha/beta development phase, I don't aim at keeping this project merge-compatible with `battleschool`, but I'm keeping this topic in mind, and would love to discuss it further.

 ## Dependencies